Do well by doing good

-The first round is in January/February 2021.
+The Challenge will kick off with the first round in in early 2021.
 Participants will be assigned to a team and receive coaching from Accenture consultants.
 Three teams from each first round event will advance onward.

 The semi-final round is in mid-March 2021.
 Teams will continue to expand their solutions and submit a revised presentation to Accenture judges.
 Four teams will be selected for the final round.

-The final round is in late March 2021.
-Teams will present their solutions to a panel of Accenture leaders and Covenant House judges.
-Members of the winning team will win a cash prize of up to $5,000.
+The final round is in March 2021.
+Teams will present their solution to a panel of Accenture and Covenant House leaders.
+Winning team members will win a Summer 2021 internship + cash prize up to $5k.